-Another very important aspect dealing with digital rights management that is related to conditional access is the provision of measures to prevent a distributed programme from being copied or redistributed, unless the owner of its intellectual property rights authorizes such copying or redistribution.
+Another very important aspect dealing with digital rights management that is related to content licensing is the provision of measures to prevent a distributed programme from being copied or redistributed, unless the owner of its intellectual property rights authorizes such copying or redistribution.
 Several approaches, which are not mutually exclusive, are being investigated to achieve this goal:

-– The conditional access system could be designed in such a way as to separate viewing authorization from copying authorization.
+– the conditional access and content protection system could be designed in such a way as to separate viewing authorization from copying authorization.
 In other words it would provide a viewable output to those users that are authorized to view the programme, but it would provide a recordable output only to those users that are separately authorized to copy it.
 The issue is further complicated by the need of intellectual property holders to have various degrees of authorization, namely: no copy, one copy or any number of copies;

-– The conditional access system could be designed to signal redistribution authorization with respect to the local environment (e.g. the home) in which the content was received;
+– the conditional access and content protection system could be designed to signal redistribution authorization with respect to the local environment (e.g. the home) in which the content was received;

-– The conditional access system could be designed to signal redistribution authorization with respect to the personal authorized domain of the device that originally received the content (e.g. the devices belonging to a single individual or household);
+– the conditional access and content protection system could be designed to signal redistribution authorization with respect to the personal authorized domain of the device that originally received the content (e.g. the devices belonging to a single individual or household);

-– The conditional access system could be designed to selectively provide an output to a particular device that meets certain characteristics such as resolution or format of the reconstructed signal through a secure negotiation;
+– the conditional access and content protection system could be designed to selectively provide an output to a particular device that meets certain characteristics such as resolution or format of the reconstructed signal through a secure negotiation;

-– The programme could be "watermarked" with a hidden coded information, which can neither be removed nor altered, and would identify the holder to the programme intellectual property rights, thus allowing to trace the history of unauthorized copies and take appropriate legal action against pirates;
+– the programme could be "watermarked" with a hidden coded information, which can neither be removed nor altered, and would identify the holder to the programme intellectual property rights, thus allowing to trace the history of unauthorized copies and take appropriate legal action against pirates;

-– The programme could be "watermarked" with a hidden coded information, which can neither be removed nor altered, and would signal the usage rights associated with content.
+– the programme could be "watermarked" with a hidden coded information, which can neither be removed nor altered, and would signal the usage rights associated with content.

 The study should thus focus on:

-– Specification of a highly secure scrambling system;
+– specification of a highly secure scrambling system or a highly secure encryption system;

-– Specification of a highly secure cryptographic system that can be implemented at a viable cost for programme distribution by cable television to the home, namely, in a mass-produced consumer premises equipment environment;
+– specification of a highly secure cryptographic system that can be implemented at a viable cost for programme distribution by cable television to the home, namely, in a mass-produced consumer premises equipment environment;

-– Specification and generation of keys and an enabling information distribution system that has adequate protection, capacity and flexibility to serve the diversified requirements of various cable television systems and their various subscribers;
+– specification and generation of keys and an enabling information distribution system that has adequate protection, capacity and flexibility to serve the diversified requirements of various cable television systems and their various subscribers;

-– Development of a set of guidelines on the optimal time interval at which the key and the enabling information should be updated, and on the optimal size of the subscriber population to which the same enabling information is assigned;
+– development of a set of guidelines on the optimal time interval at which the key and the enabling information should be updated, and on the optimal size of the subscriber population to which the same enabling information is assigned;

-– Specifications for an application of the cryptographic system appropriate to implement protection against unauthorized copying at various levels of authorization (no copy, one copy only, any number of copies);
+– specifications for an application of the cryptographic system appropriate to implement protection against unauthorized copying at various levels of authorization (no copy, one copy only, any number of copies);

-– Specifications for an application of the cryptographic system appropriate to implement "redistribution control" with respect to the local environment (e.g. the home) in which the content was received;
+– specifications for an application of the cryptographic system appropriate to implement "redistribution control" with respect to the local environment (e.g. the home) in which the content was received;

-– Specifications for an application of the cryptographic system appropriate to implement "redistribution control" with respect to the personal authorized domain of the device that originally received the content (e.g. the devices belonging to a single individual or household);
+– specifications for an application of the cryptographic system appropriate to implement "redistribution control" with respect to the personal authorized domain of the device that originally received the content (e.g. the devices belonging to a single individual or household);

-– Specifications for an application of the cryptographic system to negotiate authorized transfer of content between devices within the authorized domain meeting signal format or resolution constraints;
+– specifications for an application of the cryptographic system to negotiate authorized transfer of content between devices within the authorized domain meeting signal format or resolution constraints;

-– Specifications for a highly secure watermarking system that would not affect the perceptual quality of the distributed programme;
+– specifications for a highly secure watermarking system that would not affect the perceptual quality of the distributed programme;